Combi boiler for a large house

 - The Domestic Hot Water performance– This is the hot water that you use to bath, wash or doing the dishes / kitchen use – when preparing meals etc

-We will look at both of these issues and give you the guidance to ensure that you have the best solution for your combi for a larger house / property.
+We will look at both of these issues and give you the guidance to ensure that you have the best solution for your combi for a larger house or property with multiple bathrooms and high hot water demands.

 Combi sizing for large house / homes / properties